 Name:

 Address:

 Social Security Number:

-\$ 1.
-The amount of the benefits payable to the participant in the Supplemental Savings Plan under the terms thereof as of the date hereof i
+1. The amount of the benefits payable to the participant in the Supplemental Savings Plan under the terms thereof as of the date hereof is \$.

 2. The amount payable from the Trust to the participant shall be paid in the following form:

-In one lump sum payment of \$
+In one lump sum payment of \$.

-The date on which, in accordance with the terms of the Supplemental Savings Plan, the lump sum payment is to be made is as follows
+The date on which, in accordance with the terms of the Supplemental Savings Plan, the lump sum payment is to be made is as follows:

-Trust a 4.
-The proper amount or method of calculation of federal, state and local taxes to be withheld from the amounts to be paid to the participant from the and the proper method of reporting such payment to the taxing authorities, is as follows:
+4. The proper amount or method of calculation of federal, state and local taxes to be withheld from the amounts to be paid to the participant from the Trust and the proper method of reporting such payment to the taxing authorities, is as follows:

 Dated:

-MINERALS TECHNOLOGIES INC.

-By: